nextcloud/documentation/admin_manual/installation/installation_source.rst

   (this should be one of the last lines in the file).

-* A minimal site configuration on Ubuntu 12.04 might look like this:
+* A minimal site configuration file on Ubuntu 12.04 might look like this:

 .. code-block:: xml